Jorris-N/currency-converter/README.md

-# Forex Exhange Calculator using  React + Vite
+# Forex Exchange Calculator using  React + Vite

- Building a functional foerex exchange calculator using React JS.
+ Building a functional forex exchange calculator using React JS.

  Users can input an amount, select currencies for conversion, and click a button to fetch the exchange rate.

- The converter also displays flags representing currency codes, and clicking a swap button switches the currencies.
+ The calculator also displays flags representing currency codes, and clicking a swap button switches the currencies.

  ## Getting Started